-Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund post retirement health care coverage through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for the funding of post retirement health care coverage.
+Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund post-retirement health care coverage through their contributions to OPERS.
+A portion of each employer's contribution to OPERS is set aside for the funding of post-retirement health care coverage.

 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2012, state and local employers contributed at a rate of 14.00% of covered payroll.
+In 2014, state and local employers contributed at a rate of 14.00% of covered payroll.
 This is the maximum employer contribution rate permitted by the Ohio Revised Code.
 Active members do not make contributions to the OPEB Plan.

 OPERS' Post Employment Health Care Plan was established under, and is administered in accordance with, Internal Revenue Code 401(h).
-Each year, the OPERS Board of Trustees determines the portion of the employer contribution rate that will be set aside for funding of health care benefits.
-The portion of employer contributions allocated to health care for members in the in the Traditional Plan was 4.0% during calendar year 2012.
-The portion of employer contributions allocated to health care for members in the Combined Plan was 6.05% during calendar year 2012.
-Effective January 1, 2013, the portion of employer contributions allocated to health care was lowered to 1 percent for both plans, as recommended by the OPERS actuary.
+Each year the OPERS Board of Trustees determines the portion of the employer contribution rate that will be set aside for funding of health care benefits.
+For 2014, the portion of employer contributions allocated to health care for members in the in the Traditional and Combined plans was 2%.
+Effective January 1, 2015, the portion of employer contributions allocated to healthcare remained at 2% for both plans, as recommended by the OPERS actuary.
 The OPERS Retirement Board is also authorized to establish rules for retirees or their surviving beneficiaries to pay a portion of the health care benefits provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.

-The Library's contributions allocated to fund post-employment health care benefits for the years ended December 31, 2012, 2011, and 2010 were \$456,479, \$478,136 and \$772,351 respectively; the full contributions have been made for each year.
+The Library's contributions allocated to fund post-employment health care benefits for the years ended December 31, 2014, 2013, and 2012 were \$224,953, \$222,689, and \$456,479 respectively; the full contributions have been made for each year.

-Notes to the Basic Financial Statements For the Year Ended December 31, 2012
+Notes to the Basic Financial Statements For the Year Ended December 31, 2014

-Note 10: Debt
+Note 9: Debt

-The Library's long-term debt activity for the year ended December 31, 2012, was as follows:
+The Library's long-term debt activity for the year ended December 31, 2014, was as follows: